American Academy of the Fine Arts: History

 The academy's original name was the New York Academy of the Fine Arts.
 Its founders included Richard Varick, a mayor of New York City, and Gulian C. Verplanck, a future influential politician in the state and nationally.

 A conservative organization, the academy was led by John Trumbull, a painter, who served as its president from 1817 to 1836.
-He had long practiced the classical ideal of art and became known as a tyrant in his attitude toward young painters.
-The academy's conservatism and Trumbull's unyielding attitude eventually led to such a level of dissatisfaction among the younger painters that they formed a splinter group.
+He had long practiced the classical ideal of art.
+The academy's conservatism led younger painters to form a splinter group.

 In 1825, they abandoned the American Academy to found the National Academy of Design, also in New York City.
 The American Academy said it regretted the loss of the young artists, but affirmed its traditions.
 Ultimately it did not attract enough students and support, and closed in 1841.
 The National Academy has continued as a vital institution.

 The West commission

 In 1818, Trumbull, representing the American Academy, commissioned a portrait of his former teacher and mentor, the painter Benjamin West, from Thomas Lawrence, widely considered to be the most accomplished English portraitist of the age.
 Lawrence set a price of 400 guineas for the project.
 According to Carrie Rebora's 20th-century account, to pay for the work, Trumbull opened a subscription fund before finally taking delivery of the painting in 1822 for the academy.
 Two earlier 19th-century accounts had said that Lawrence was made a member of the academy and painted the portrait in exchange.